Get answers to the most common Microsoft 365 licensing questions and uncover the suite's value.

 In parallel, as more information, devices and users travel beyond the traditional network restraints, every organisation needs to place security at the forefront of a modern workforce strategy.

-Since its launch in 2017, we’ve heard many questions from our customers about what Microsoft 365 offers.
+Since its launch in 2017, we’ve heard many questions from our clients about what Microsoft 365 offers.
 Here we provide answers to four of the most common…

 Microsoft 365 Enterprise is a licensing option that effectively bundles Windows 10 Enterprise, Office 365 and Enterprise Mobility + Security technologies into a single offering.
 It comes in two variants: Microsoft 365 E3 and Microsoft 365 E5.
 It can be purchased per user, and you can make a significant cost saving purchasing this way versus buying the products individually.